dcdh/todoapp/README.md

 oc cluster up --host-data-dir=/mydata_axon --use-existing-config  --service-catalog=false

-To ensure that OpenShift is started and running:
+To ensure that OpenShift is started and running: a message should be displayed giving the url of the webconsole *https://127.0.0.1:8443*
-TODO connection console
-TODO docker ps
+Also executing *docker ps* should display a lot of containers where names begin with *k8s*

 > stop

  If you want to stop OpenShift just run this command line:

 oc cluster down

-TODO docker ps no k8s containers

-# Issue :( faire un fichier à part : Negatif: saisir les problèmes dans github (il y en à 3)
-## probleme Thorntail + arquillian
-## Stack trace EventScheduler (mettre en lien le group Google)
-## QuartzEventScheduler;

-import org.axonframework.eventhandling.scheduling.quartz.QuartzEventScheduler;

-Use @PostConstruct and setters for defining dependencies by injection (like event bus).
-Too linked on Spring... :(